0xDBFB7/ionprinter/documents/log/cathode_description.md

  much too high for our purpose.

-Oh, and it doesn't seem like you can buy either coated wire or paste off the she
+Oh, and it doesn't seem like you can buy either coated wire or paste off the shelf, so we'll have to do this ourselves.

 ### The ionizer cathode